QuantumCoded/split-vid/README.md

 # split-vid
-a really bad C++ program to use ffmpeg videos to split videos at times
+a really bad C++ program to use ffmpeg to split videos at times